influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0b/index.md

 *TODO:
 Link to the portal, to pricing information and to the sign up page.
-Document sign up steps and how to get a license key.*
+Document sign up steps and how to get a license key.
+Document how to access docs on cluster setup (also do this on the installation page)*